EpistasisLab/EBIC.jl/README.md

 benchmark_recbic_sup()
 ```

-The test results are save in `results/EBIC.jl` folder in the repository
+The test results are saved in `results/EBIC.jl` folder in the repository
 root directory by default, a different result path can be specified as an argument
 (e.g., `benchmark_unibic(out_dir = "new_results")`).